 Example

-Assume that Snapshot 1, Snapshot 2, and Snapshot 3 are created for a disk on an ECS instance.
-The following section describes the data blocks that are contained in each snapshot:
+For example, Snapshot 1, Snapshot 2, and Snapshot 3 are created for a cloud disk attached to an ECS instance.
+The following section describes the data blocks contained in each snapshot:

-Snapshot 1: contains data blocks A, B, and C.
+Snapshot 1: a full snapshot that contains data blocks A, B, and C.

-Snapshot 2: contains data blocks A1 (changed from data block A), B1 (changed from data block B), C (unchanged), and D (new data block).
+Snapshot 2: an incremental snapshot that contains data blocks A1 (changed from data block A), B1 (changed from data block B), C (unchanged), and D (new data block).
 Data block C is derived from Snapshot 1.

-Snapshot 3: contains data block A1 (unchanged), B1 (unchanged), C1 (changed from data block C), D (unchanged), and E (new data block).
+Snapshot 3: an incremental snapshot that contains data block A1 (unchanged), B1 (unchanged), C1 (changed from data block C), D (unchanged), and E (new data block).
 Data blocks A1, B1, and D are derived from Snapshot 2.

 The following section describes how the snapshots are deleted:

-Assume that Snapshot 1 is deleted at 14:00:00.
-Data blocks A and B contained in Snapshot 1 are unreferenced and directly deleted.
-Data block C is retained because it is referenced by Snapshot 2.
-In this case, Snapshot 2 becomes a full snapshot and contains data blocks A1, B1, C, and D. Snapshot 3 remains as an incremental snapshot.
+When you delete Snapshot 1 (full snapshot), Snapshot 2 becomes a full snapshot and contains data blocks A1, B1, C, and D. Snapshot 3 remains as an incremental snapshot.

 Calculate the snapshot size